damienmckenna/metatag/metatag_context/README.txt

   * user_register - for anonymous users accessing the user registration page.
   * forum - for the main forum page from the Forum module.
 Topic pages are handled as regular nodes, sub-forum pages are handled as regular term pages.
+  * blog - for the main blog page.
+Note: it does not cover the per-user blog pages too.

 Credits